-- For the status of TunTrust CA Certificates:
+For the status of TunTrust CAs certificates:

-TunTrust updates and reissues CRLs at least (i) once every twelve months and (ii) within 24 hours upon revoking a Subordinate CA Certificate, and the value of the nextUpdate field is not more than twelve months beyond the value of thisUpdate field.
+TunTrust updates and reissues CRLs at least (i) once every twelve months and (ii) within 24 hours upon revoking a Subordinate CA Certificate, and the value of the next Update field is not more than twelve months beyond the value of this Update field.

-- For the status of Subscriber Certificates:
+For the status of Subscriber Certificates:

-The CRL of the issuing CAs are issued every twenty four (24) hours or whenever a Certificate is revoked.
-The value of the nextUpdate field is not more than six days.
-The OCSP responder will report a Certificate revoked immediately after the revocation has been completed.
+The CRL of the issuing CAs are issued every twenty four (24) hours or whenever a certificate is revoked.
+The value of the nextUpdate field is not more than six days The OCSP responder will report a certificate revoked immediately after the revocation has been completed.

-4.9.8 MAXIMUM LATENCY FOR CRLs
+4.9.8 MAXIMUM LATENCY FOR CRLS

-The CRLs of TunTrust CA are issued according to section 4.9.7 and published in a timely manner.
-The revocation becomes effective immediately upon its publication.
+The CRLs of TunTrust CAs are issued according to section 4.9.7 and published in a timely manner.
+The revocation shall become effective immediately upon its publication.

-4.9.9 ON-LINE REVOCATION/STATUS CHECKING AVAILABILITY
+4.9.9 On-line Revocation/Status Checking Availability

 TunTrust supports OCSP responses in addition to CRLs.
-Response times are generally no longer than 5 seconds under normal network operating conditions.
+Response times are generally no longer than 05 seconds under normal network operating conditions.

 TunTrust OCSP responses conform to RFC6960 and/or RFC5019.
-OCSP responses are signed by an OCSP Responder whose Certificate is signed by TunTrust CAs that issued the Certificate whose revocation status is being checked.
+OCSP responses are signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.
 OCSP signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.